BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ### Tokenization

 *Tokenization* is the step of grouping letters into words.
-This step seems primitive: looking for blank characters seems enough.
+This step seems primitive: looking for blank characters seems to be enough.
 However, tokenization is a little more complicated.
 Consider the following example sentence:

-"My dog also likes eating sausage."
+	My dog also likes eating sausage.

-Following the primitive tokenization approach, the last word identified would be "sausage.".
-However, in fact, the last word is "sausage" and the period "." is a separate token.
+Following the primitive tokenization approach, the last word identified would be `sausage.`.
+However, in fact, the last word is `sausage` and the period `'.'` is a separate token.
 So, the correct tokenization result is as follows (Fig. 6.2).

 ![Fig. 6.2: Tokenization example](images/Tokenization.png)